hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

   * network assessment - network configuration analysis to check for ports reachable from outside VPC, inspector agent not required
   * host assessment - Vulnerable software (CVE), host hardening using CIS Benchmarks, inspector agent is required
 * Assessment findings are reported based on severity

-### AWS Config

-AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources

-* continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations
-* review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines
-* enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting

 ### Trust Advisor